M3WG/max-terra-game-engine/README.md

 Utilities for selecting contiguous cells and matching shapes are provided.
 All base models and UI components are fully extensible for complete customization.

-## Example project
+## Example projects
+Please see the `example/` directory for projects to get you started:
+- **[example/tic-tac-toe](/example/tic-tac-toe)**: The simplest possible example with many areas for improvement.
-Please see the `example/` directory to see how a hotseat strategy game could be implemented with this engine.
+- **[example/tetra-forma-prototype](/example/tetra-forma-prototype)**: See how a hotseat strategy game could be implemented with the game that inspired this project.

 ## Roadmap
-- Clearly split code between the engine and its example project
 - Implement remaining alpha features
-- Improve and clean up codebase for extensibility
-- Complete documentation and contribution guidelines
+- Complete documentation
-- Release engine under GPL
 - Host a game jam where the engine is the theme

 ## Dedication